Explore Biology, Medicine and Health lecture series

 Join our world-class community of scientists, researchers and healthcare professionals as they explore a range of biology, medicine and health-related topics.

-They will also showcase the study and research experiences you could have at The University of Manchester.
-Every lecture will be followed by a question and answer session (Q&A) with the speaker.
+They showcase the study and research experiences you could have at The University of Manchester.
+Every lecture is followed by a question and answer session (Q&A) with the speaker.

 What does hearing have to do with COVID-19?